The global workforce trends driving the need for a more engaged and productive workforce than ever before

 In today’s era of Big Data and mobile apps, the engagement technology landscape is being rapidly disrupted by start ups offering solutions for weekly employee “pulse” surveys and continuous 360 degree feedback.
 These apps overcome a major flaw in traditional annual engagement surveys: they provide companies with an up-to-date measure of engagement and how it is changing.
 However, they do not solve the ultimate challenge of understanding what actually engages, motivates, and retains an employee.

 In the next few years, employee engagement will evolve dramatically.
 In an era of Big Data and mobile apps, the employee engagement revolution presents both enormous promise and, if not managed right, pain to HR.
 Join Dave Weisbeck as he examines this important topic.

 The idea of HR getting a seat at the table was already “close to 20 years” old when Fast Company published its infamous article, Why We Hate HR, a decade ago.
-Yet in the past year the rhetoric around this topic has ...
+Yet in the past year the rhetoric around this topic has escalated ...

-New research by Harvard Business Review Analytic Services has found a large gap between what companies want from the CHRO— for example, considering revenue, market share, and other business outcomes when making workforce plans—and ...
+New research by Harvard Business Review Analytic Services has found a large gap between what companies want from the CHRO— for example, considering revenue, market share, and other business outcomes when making workforce plans—and the ...

 A cultural and educational center in the western province of Alberta, the City of Edmonton is one of Canada's fastest growing large municipalities.
 The City's HR team strives to create a productive workforce to support the expansion of ...